scvalex/daemons/Memo.md

  - wrote a handler that takes a command and returns a response,

- - ensured that our daemon is running with `startDaemon`, and
+ - ensured that our daemon is running with `ensureDaemonRunning`, and

  - sent commands and received responses with `runClient`.